Equidistribution and counting under equilibrium states in negative curvature and trees. Applications to non-Archimedean Diophantine approximation: Metric and simplicial trees, and graphs of groups

 If the Bass-Serre tree of $(\YY,\,G_*)$ is $(q+1)$-regular, then

 \erema

-We say that a discrete group of isometries $\Ga$ of a locally finite metric or simplicial tree $(\XX,\lambda)$ is a {\em (tree) lattice} of $(\XX,\lambda)$ if the quotient graph of groups $\Ga \dbs\XX$ has finite volume.
-If $\XX$ is simplicial, then this implies that $\Ga$ is a lattice in the locally compact group $\Aut(\XX)$ (hence that $\Aut(\XX)$ is unimodular), the converse being true for instance if $\XX$ is regular or biregular (see \cite{BasKul90}).
-For instance, if $\Ga$ is a {\em uniform lattice} of $\XX$ (or $(\XX,\lambda)$), that is, if $\Ga$ is a discrete subgroup of $\Aut(\XX,\lambda)$ and if the quotient graph $\Ga \bs\XX$ is finite, then $\Ga$ is a lattice of $(\XX,\lambda)$.
+We say that a discrete group of (inversion-free) automorphisms $\Ga$ of a locally finite metric or simplicial tree $(\XX,\lambda)$ is a {\em (tree) lattice} of $(\XX,\lambda)$ if the quotient graph of groups $\Ga \dbs\XX$ has finite volume:

+This implies by \cite[Prop.~4.5]{BasKul90}\footnote{using the fact that $\Aut(\XX,\lambda)$ is a closed subgroup of $\Aut(\XX)$} that $\Ga$ is a lattice\footnote{Recall that a {\em lattice} in a locally compact group $G$ is a discrete subgroup $\Ga'$ of $G$ such that the left quotient space $\Ga'\bs G$ admits a probability measure invariant under translations on the right by $G$.} in the locally compact group $\Aut(\XX,\lambda)$ (hence that $\Aut(\XX,\lambda)$ is unimodular, see for instance \cite[Chap.~I, Rem.~1.9]{Raghunathan72}), the converse being true for instance if $(\XX,\lambda)$ is uniform.
+If $\Ga$ is a {\em uniform lattice} of $(\XX,\lambda)$, that is, if $\Ga$ is a discrete subgroup of $\Aut(\XX,\lambda)$ and if the quotient graph $\Ga \bs\XX$ is finite, then $\Ga$ is clearly a (tree) lattice of $(\XX,\lambda)$.

 A graph of finite groups $(\YY,G_*)$ is a {\em cuspidal ray} if $\YY$ is a simplicial ray such that the homomorphisms $G_{e_n}\to G_{o(e_n)}$ are surjective for its sequence of consecutive edges $(e_i)_{i\in\NN}$ oriented towards the unique end of $\YY$.
 By \cite{Paulin02}, a discrete group $\Ga'$ of $\Aut(\XX)$ (hence of $\Isom(|\XX|_1)$) is geometrically finite if and only if it is nonelementary and if the quotient graph of groups by $\Ga'$ of its minimal nonempty invariant subtree is the union of a finite graph of groups and a finite number of cuspidal rays attached to the finite graph at their finite endpoints.